Commissioners hire transit administrator, want to meet with new his new bosses

 “The new person can only do what the board will allow,” Fuda said.
 He has called for changes in the makeup of the transit board.

-Fuda said one problem is Community Bus Services, the company that provides the rides for Trumbull Transit, has too much control over the transit board’s decisions.
+Fuda said one problem is Community Bus Services, the company that provides the rides for Trumbull Transit, has too much influence over the transit board’s decisions.

-When Fuda asked Mark Hess, the current transit administrator, about that, Hess said: “Your transit board should work for the people of the county.”
+Hess told The Vindicator Wednesday CBS prepares the transit board meeting agenda and provides a folder to board members that includes more than just the CBS report for the meeting.

 Commissioner Dan Polivka said Salamone “definitely understands transit” from his many years in the business, and that should help improve the service.